tencentyun/intlcloud-documents/API/API 3.0/计算/弹性伸缩/as-2018-04-19/启动配置相关接口/查询启动配置_intl.md

 API request domain name: as.tencentcloudapi.com.

-This API (DescribeLaunchConfigurations) queries the information of a launch configuration.
+This API (DescribeLaunchConfigurations) describes one or more launch configurations.

 * You can query the launch configuration details based on information such as launch configuration ID and name.
 For more information about filters, see `Filter`.
 * If the parameter is empty, a number (same as the `Limit`.
 The default is 20) of launch configurations will be returned.